ima-eky/100-days-of-code-course/final-day-1/README.md

 Python must be installed on your computer.

 Prerequisites
 Python must be installed on your computer.
-Click [here.]("https://www.python.org/downloads/")
+Click [here.]("https://www.python.org/downloads/") repo